chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 *I had to edit my permissions for the IAM role of my EC2 instance to issue this command.*

-Let's also ensure GPU support is enabled by installing the NVIDIA device plygin for Kubernetes:
+Let's also ensure GPU support is enabled by installing the NVIDIA device plugin for Kubernetes:

 <code>kubectl apply -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/v0.14.1/nvidia-device-plugin.yml</code>